-8 Top-Rated Day Trips from Istanbul
+10 Top-Rated Day Trips from Istanbul

 1 Gallipoli War Cemeteries

 For many Istanbul visitors, the number one day trip is the gorgeous Gallipoli Peninsula, but the main objective is usually not to admire Gallipoli's verdant shoreline scenery.
 Instead, most who arrive are here to pay their respect to the fallen of World War I. Scattered across the rugged coast of this thin finger of land are the cemeteries of both Turkish and Allied forces, who fought against each other in the bloody battles of 1915's Gallipoli campaign.
-The battlefields and memorials here are now part of the Gallipoli Historical National Park, which honors both sides of the war.
-In total, over the course of the nine-month campaign, there were more than half a million casualties here including more than 130,000 deaths, with 86,700 lives lost on the Turkish side and 36,000 deaths for the Allied forces.
+The battlefields and memorials here are now part of the Gallipoli Historical National Park, which honors both sides in the war.
+In total, over the course of the nine-month campaign, there were more than half a million casualties here, including just over 130,000 deaths, with 86,700 lives lost on the Turkish side and 36,000 deaths for the Allied forces.

 The site can be difficult to navigate due to the number of ruins from different eras here (investing in the audio-guide is a good idea to make sense of what you're seeing).
-The main highlights though are Troy VIII's outer walls and nearby fortifications of Troy VI, the ruins of the fortified town of Troy VI and its Greco-Roman Temple of Athena, and Troy II's megarons.
-Whether the ruins are the place where Paris brought Helen, thus beginning the mighty war where Odysseus and Achilles made their names, is probably moot as Troy is a fascinating site for anyone with a love of history.
+The main highlights, though, are Troy VIII's outer walls and nearby fortifications of Troy VI, the ruins of the fortified town of Troy VI and its Greco-Roman Temple of Athena, and Troy II's megarons.
+Whether the ruins are the place where Paris brought Helen, thus beginning the mighty war where Odysseus and Achilles made their names, is probably moot, as Troy is a fascinating site for anyone with a love of history.

 4 Princes Islands

-6 Şile and Ağva
+8 Şile and Ağva

-8 Kilitbahir Fortress
+10 Kilitbahir Fortress